pierot/motes/README.md

 Usage
 -----

-Create note with name
+Create mote with name

 `motes create [name]`

-Find note, use string or regexp
+Find mote, use string or regexp

 `motes find [string]`

-Open note with specific name or number
+Open mote with specific name or number

 `motes open [name|number]`

-List all notes
+List all motes

 `motes list`

-Opens site with all notes
+Opens site with all motes
+(Feature not added yet)

 `motes open`

+Show the Motes directory with all motes.
+(thanks to @jeroenbourgois)

+`motes reveal`